Regulations governing the forex broker license in Seychelles

 4. Regulatory Compliance

-• Reporting Obligations: Regular submission of financial reports, including annual audited financial statements and other periodic reports as required by the FSA.
+• Reporting Obligations: The regular submission of financial reports, including annual audited financial statements and other periodic reports as required by the FSA.

 • AML/CTF Compliance: Adherence to stringent anti-money laundering and counter-terrorism financing regulations, including the implementation of appropriate customer due diligence (CDD) measures and reporting suspicious activities.